 There are many benefits to including olive oil in your diet, but it shouldn't be used on the skin as a remedy for eczema.

 Olive oil contains oleic acids, which can disrupt the skin's natural barrier, according to the National Eczema Association.
 For this reason, steer clear of moisturizers with olive oil as an ingredient.

 What About Vitamins and Supplements?

 Overall, the European Academy of Dermatology and Venereology notes that there is some preliminary evidence that taking vitamins may be useful in treating eczema.
 However, the data is limited, and Dr. Laarman says she personally does not recommend vitamin supplementation for eczema treatment if someone doesn't have a diagnosed vitamin deficiency.

-But a more recent systematic review, published June 2019 in The Journal of Alternative and Complementary Medicine, found only a weak association between vitamin C and eczema.
+A more recent systematic review, however, published June 2019 in The Journal of Alternative and Complementary Medicine, found only a weak association between vitamin C and eczema.